2024 five-star quarterback Dylan Raiola ends Ohio State football commitment

 His uncle Dominic Raiola is Nebraska's offensive line coach.

-This article originally appeared on The Columbus Dispatch: 2024 quarterback Dylan Raiola ends Ohio State football commitment
+This article originally appeared on The Columbus Dispatch: QB Dylan Raiola, No. 1 recruit in '24, decommits from Ohio State